 Here are the most shocking snubs that has everybody talking!

 more to do with the reception the movie received than Depp's individual performance.
-"I don't think they liked Black Mass
+"I don't think they liked Black Mass," O'Neil told ET.

 2. Tom Hanks (Bridge of Spies): The actors' race has been intensely competitive this year with Leonardo DiCaprio, Michael Fassbender, Eddie Redmayne, Bryan Cranston and Will Smith getting much of the attention, but O'Neil believes that this Golden Globe nomination snub is simply part of a pattern for Hanks.
 "Tom Hanks has been shut out of these top awards for years now," O'Neil said.